SanatKulkarni/HealthVoltAI---HackOnMount-/README.md

 ## How It Works

-Here's a simplified overview of the HealthVolAI processing pipeline:
+Here's a simplified overview of the HealthVoltAI processing pipeline:

 1.  **User Input:** User uploads a medical document image or folder path.
 2.  **Frontend Layer:** Processes input and sends it to the backend through an API.